+Psychology, Religious Studies

-- 380 Supplement to Travel This course is a supplement to PSYC 100-level January term travel courses and is only open to psychology majors.
-It is intended to allow majors the opportunity to enhance their psychology major experience through travel.
-In additional to fulfilling the requirements of the 100-level "parent course," students will be responsible for completing additional readings of primary research relevant to the course topic and writing a research proposal building on course material.
-Prerequisites: PSYC 200 and 201.
-Three hours.
-Staff. - 381-382 Special Topics in Psychology Designed to meet the needs and interests of advanced students of psychology and related majors.
+381-382 - Special Topics in Psychology - Designed to meet the needs and interests of advanced students of psychology and related majors.
 Topics vary but will be an intensive study of an area of psychology not available in other departmental offerings.
 Prerequisites: PSYC 200 and 201, and junior status.
 Three hours each.
+Staff.

-Staff. - 391-392 Junior Independent Study An independent study under the guidance of a member of the department.
+391-392 - Junior Independent Study - An independent study under the guidance of a member of the department.
 At least a 3.25 cumulative GPA and approval by the curriculum committee are required.
 Prerequisites: PSYC 200 and 201, and junior status.
 Three hours each.
+Staff.

-Staff. - 433 Systems and Contemporary Theories in Psychology A required capstone course for senior psychology majors designed to encourage integration of theories, events, and people in the development of contemporary psychological theory and practice.
+433 - Systems and Contemporary Theories in Psychology - A required capstone course for senior psychology majors designed to encourage integration of theories, events, and people in the development of contemporary psychological theory and practice.
 Seminar format that requires active student participation and student projects.
 Prerequisites: senior status, PSYC 200 and 201 and two 300-level psychology courses.
 Four hours.
-Hughes, Riener. - 450 Directed Field Studies in Psychology This course provides an opportunity for interested students to gain practical experience with the application of psychological principles and techniques to actual situations through field placement with an appropriate community agency.
-Prerequisites: Six hours of upper level psychology and permission of instructor.
-Interested students must meet with the department chair and then submit a proposal for field study placement and anticipated goals at the time of pre-registration for the course.
-Three hours, Klaaren, Parker. - 451 Directed Field Studies in Psychology This course may be taken by students who have completed PSYC 450.
-It can be a completely new experience in a setting different from the 450 experience or it may be taken in the same setting as 450 was if the student will be assuming new responsibilities.
-Prerequisites: PSYC 450.
-As in PSYC 450, a proposal for each field study is due at the time of pre-registration.
-Three hours.
-Klaaren, Parker. - 455 Internship in Psychology Open to qualified students who seek an immersion experience in a setting consistent with their goals, preparation, and interests.
-Students are expected to complete goals agreed upon by themselves, their instructor, and their site supervisor.
-Prerequisites: six hours of upper level psychology and permission of instructor.
-Open to juniors and seniors only.
-Application required; see Internship Program.
-Three hours.
+Hughes, Riener.

+450-451 - Directed Field Studies in Psychology - Three hours each.
 Klaaren, Parker.

-Psychology, Randolph-Macon Colloquium and Seminar

-456 - Internship in Psychology - This course may be taken by students who have completed PSYC 455.
-It can be a completely new experience in a setting different from the 455 experience or it may be taken in the same setting as 455 was if the student will be assuming new responsibilities.
-Prerequisite: PSYC 455.
-Application required; see Internship Program.
-Three hours.
+455-456 - Internship in Psychology - Open to qualified students, this course provides practical experience outside of the classroom in psychology or a related field.
+Students complete a minimum of 130 hours in a setting consistent with a student's goals, preparation, and interests.
+Students complete a daily reflective journal and a rigorous reaction paper integrating their psychology coursework with their knowledge in the workplace.
+Prerequisites: six hours of upper level psychology or permission of the instructor.
+Open to juniors and seniors with a minimum GPA of 2.25.
+Application and permission of the instructor is required.
+See Internship Program.
+Three hours each.
 Klaaren, Parker.